Stephen-Agyemang/python-fun-scripts/README.md

 ## 📜 What's Inside
 - 🎨 **Mad-Lib Game**: A simple word game where you fill in the blanks to create funny stories.
-- 🤖 **Emoji-Filled Chatbot**: An interactive chatbot that responds with witty messages and emojis.
+- 🤖 **Witty Chatbot**: An interactive chatbot that responds with witty messages.
 - 🧮 **Calculator Script**: A basic calculator for performing arithmetic operations and square roots.

 ## 💻 How to Run